How much is car insurance for a new car?

 Additional factors that may affect car insurance price

-In addition to the type of car you drive and its safety features, here are some other factors that may affect the cost of your car insurance, according to the III:
+In addition to the type of car you drive and its safety features, here are some other factors that may affect how much insurance is for a new car, according to the III:

 - Your driving record